French Door Prices

 Aluminum offers similar benefits to steel with a reduced weight load and cost.
 Many sliding glass patio doors have an aluminum core to increase the long-term strength and durability of sliding open daily.
 Aluminum also has an insulating capacity with the addition of thermal blocking in the panes.
 The doors are tough and low maintenance.

 Aluminum doors may require additional maintenance to maintain an exterior look as well as reducing the potential for rust.

 Clad doors are coated with additional materials over a wood surface.
 Vinyl and aluminum clad doors are the most commonly found doors in big box stores and supply stores.
 The offer pleasing aesthetics with the additional wear and tear strength of vinyl and aluminum.
 The difference is that the core base of the door is made of wood.
-Special distinction will need to be made with choosing doors based on the type of wood application.
-A poplar core may be excellent for an interior door but lacks the weather strength found in cedar or redwood.
+Special distinction needs to be made when choosing doors based on the type of wood application.
+A poplar core may be excellent for an interior door, but lacks the weather strength found in cedar or redwood.

 French doors offer some unique challenges to homeowners as well.
 Security may be an issue for French doors leading into the home due to glass panes that can be easily shattered.
 Heavy-duty framing and glass will need to be considered.
 Architectural French doors may also prove to be much more time consuming and costly than standard doors or room dividers.
 Transoms may have to be installed or additional framing to support the added weight of the door.

 Best Places To Use French Doors